micmejia/bible-dump/AMPC/Leviticus/Lev 26.md

-And [^b]yet for all that, when they are in the land of their enemies, I will not spurn _and_ cast them away, neither will I despise _and_ abhor them to destroy them utterly and to break My covenant with them, for I am the Lord their God.
+And yet for all that, when they are in the land of their enemies, I will not spurn _and_ cast them away, neither will I despise _and_ abhor them to destroy them utterly and to break My covenant with them, for I am the Lord their God.